-- Debugging is part of the application development process. - Debugging is a process, which consists of finding the cause of defects in the application code and UI. - IBM Worklight® applications consist of web-based resources and optional native code (such as Java[TM], Objective-C, and C#). - You can debug native code by using standard tools that are provided by the platform SDK, such as: Xcode, Android LogCat/ADB, Microsoft Visual Studio. - This module presents how to debug web-based resources.
+- Debugging is part of the application development process. - Debugging is a process that consists in finding the cause of defects in the application code and UI. - IBM Worklight® applications consist of web-based resources and optional native code (such as JavaTM, Objective-C, and C#). - You can debug native code by using standard tools that are provided by the platform SDK, such as Xcode, Android LogCat/ADB, or Microsoft Visual Studio. - This module presents how to debug web-based resources.